|Water spewed out of this giraffe’s mouth after taking a big gulp of water.|

-It’s a wall so huge that today, after a bad night’s sleep and my brain operating on “slow” mode, the very topic has become “it,” the hitting of that wall.
+It’s a wall so massive that today, after a bad night’s sleep and my brain operating on “slow” mode, the very topic has become “it,” the hitting of that wall.

 Many of our topics have included repeats of old topics going back as far as 2013.
 At times, while on the 27 cruises on which we sailed since 2013, I worried I’d run out of topics, especially on the longer cruises from 24 to 33 nights.
-Somehow, something transpired each day to easily elicit a new post the following day.
+Somehow, something transpired each day to elicit a new post the following day easily.